lucadambo/City-Air-Pollution/README.md

 	npm start
 ```

+Alternatively, you can also test the application directly from the site [CITY AIR POLLUTION](https://city-air-pollution.netlify.app/)

 #### API .env

 You need to add your APIs token to .env file, here's a snippet with .env sample: